d4n3sh/thedaneshproject/content/posts/2007-09-13-holy-month-of-ramadan-begins-today.md

 Muslims around the world begin fasting today as it marks the beginning of the Holy month of Ramadan.
 Fasting is not easy task, it takes motivation, determination, faith and willpower.
 I have never fasted for more then a day.
 Maybe I'll try it with my Muslim pals this time.

-Ramadan will end with the festival of &#8220;Eid al-Fitr&#8221; or &#8220;Hari Raya Aidilfitri&#8221; as we know it here.
+Ramadan will end with the festival of "Eid al-Fitr" or "Hari Raya Aidilfitri" as we know it here.
 New clothes, big feasts, cookies galore and my favourite, visiting my Muslim friends.

-To all my Muslim friends in Malaysia, &#8220;SELAMAT BERPUASA&#8221;.
-To my Muslim friends around the world &#8220;HAPPY FASTING&#8221;
+To all my Muslim friends in Malaysia, "SELAMAT BERPUASA".
+To my Muslim friends around the world "HAPPY FASTING"

 If you want to know more about Ramadan or fasting then visitÃ‚Â  [Ramadan and Eid al-Fitr by Holly Hartman][1]